RyanSelesnik/A-Framework-for-Robot-Autonomy/README.md

   - Most likely, the error is due to a formatting issue in the modified configuration.
 Check the error message and make the corresponding changes in the configuration file.

 - **After running VINS, I see the error "VINS_RESULT_PATH not opened."
 What should I do?**
-  - Create a folder named "vins_output" in your home directory (if your username is not "sysal-drone," modify the "vins_out_path" in the config file to the absolute path of the folder you created).
+  - Create a folder named "vins_output" in your home directory (if your username is not "A-Framework-for-Robot-Autonomy," modify the "vins_out_path" in the config file to the absolute path of the folder you created).

 - **What is the flight range of this aircraft?**
   - The range it can fly depends on the communication quality of your Wi-Fi.
 Typically, Wi-Fi can communicate up to a maximum of 100 meters.
 Additionally, since the grid map is directly loaded into memory, setting the map size too large can easily fill up the memory and cause other programs to run slowly.
 It is generally not recommended to exceed 50 meters by 50 meters.